Table of Contents[Hide][Show]

 4. Waiting in Line – What to Expect Right Now

-Disney World is currently operating at a reported 35% capacity.
+Disney World is currently operating at reduced capacity.
 Without getting into the math of it or a discussion of capacity versus average attendance, the park does feel relatively “normal” in terms of crowds right now.
 Walking onto Main Street U.S.A. and Hollywood Boulevard early in the morning felt pretty crowded.
 The wait times and population density – in my opinion seems about average for spring.

 Lines for Attractions

 Wait times can be found on the My Disney Experience App and are also posted at the regular entrance to the attraction.
 For the most part, these posted wait times are accurate, although we did get through the line and the ride at Big Thunder Mountain Railroad in less than 10 minutes versus the posted 40.
 That might have just been some good luck.
 In general, expect the wait to be about what is posted.

 Here’s the different part: The start of the queues will not be where they usually are.
 For example, the line to ride Avatar Flight of Passage in Disney’s Animal Kingdom started in Africa.
 When we got in line, almost to Harambe, the posted wait time was 75 minutes.
 I rode this ride on a previous trip with about the same posted wait time and we got in line at the normal spot in Pandora.

 Another example is The Haunted Mansion in Magic Kingdom – the queue started over in Adventureland, almost back to the entrance to the queue for Tom Sawyer Island.

 If you have been to Disney World before, the above references probably make sense to you.
 If you are a first-timer, they might not, but just know that more and different space in the parks are being used for socially distant queues.

 The lines for attractions seem to be moving pretty well and Disney does a great job with distance markers.
 For the most part, guests are doing their part, too.